History of the Puritans under King Charles I: Oliver Cromwell and the Independent ascendancy in the New Model Army

-In 1646, the Presbyterian party committed themselves to a fateful course of action.
-As background, we need to briefly consider the course of the First English Civil War.

 Parliamentary forces had initially fared poorly against royalist forces: the first major battle of the war, the Battle of Edgehill on 23 October 1642, was inconclusive, as was the First Battle of Newbury of 20 September 1643.
-As noted above, as a result of their failure to defeat the king on the battlefield, in the wake of the First Battle of Newbury, the Long Parliament decided to enter into an alliance with the Scottish, which resulted in the Solemn League and Covenant (by which the Long Parliament agreed to establish presbyterianism in England), and with the war being entrusted to a joint committee of Scottish and English known as the Committee of Both Kingdoms.
-With the addition of the Scottish forces, the parliamentarians now won a decisive victory at the Battle of Marston Moor on 2 July 1644.
+As noted above, as a result of their failure to defeat the king on the battlefield, in the wake of the First Battle of Newbury, the Long Parliament entered into an alliance with the Scottish, which resulted in the Solemn League and Covenant (by which the Long Parliament agreed to establish presbyterianism in England), and with the war being entrusted to a joint committee of Scottish and English known as the Committee of Both Kingdoms.
+With the addition of the Scottish forces, the parliamentarians won a decisive victory at the Battle of Marston Moor on 2 July 1644.

-The most successful parliamentary cavalry commander had been Oliver Cromwell, and Cromwell now approached the Committee of Both Kingdoms with a proposal.
-Cromwell had come to the conclusion that the current military system was untenable because it relied on local militias defending local areas.
+The most successful parliamentary cavalry commander had been Oliver Cromwell.
+Cromwell now approached the Committee of Both Kingdoms with a proposal.
+He had come to the conclusion that the military system was untenable because it relied on local militias defending local areas.
 Cromwell proposed that Parliament create a new army that would be deployable anywhere in the kingdom and not tied to a particular locality.
 After the Second Battle of Newbury of 27 October 1644, where parliamentary forces greatly outnumbered royalist forces and yet parliamentary forces were barely able to defeat the royalist forces, Cromwell redoubled his arguments in favor of creating a new army.
 At this point, most of the leaders in the parliamentary army were Presbyterians who supported the Presbyterians at the Westminster Assembly.
-Cromwell, however, had also been following the goings-on of the Westminster Assembly and he sided with the Independents.
+Cromwell, however, had also been following the Westminster Assembly and sided with the Independents.
 Cromwell thought that the Presbyterians in the army – notably his superior, Edward Montagu, 2nd Earl of Manchester – opposed his proposal to create a new and more effective army mainly because they wanted to make peace with the king.
 He also thought that the army's supreme commander, Robert Devereux, 3rd Earl of Essex, shared Manchester's views.
-Cromwell, however, felt that parliamentary forces should seek total victory over the royalists, and since he distrusted Charles immensely, he felt that Charles should have no role in any post-war government.
+Cromwell, however, felt that parliamentary forces should seek total victory over the royalists, and since he distrusted Charles, he felt that Charles should have no role in any post-war government.